DanZamora/DanZamora/README.md

     - Technoscientific Computing.
     - Corporate Computing.
     - Business Computing.

-From the request for requirements and the design of systems, to the management of development teams in integration and continuous delivery, to the end of the product cycle and service closure.
-We specialize in both product development and digital logistics so that the product reaches the customer quickly, efficiently and in a timely manner with built-in security.

 Personally, I am dedicated to entrepreneurship and offer professional services in software engineering, available for medium/long-term contracting specialized in development and cybersecurity services.